Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 #### Web page

 If the webpage is called, whether it can be triggered depends on the browser.
-Regular browsers such as Quark, Chrome, Edge are fine.
+Regular browsers such as Quark, Chrome, and Edge are fine.
 But some other built-in browsers in the system may remind the user "whether to open Rensheng" every time it pops up.

-If you are developing your own embedded WebView application, you need to ensure that the WebView can handle the lifeup scheme.
+If you are developing your own embedded WebView application, you must ensure that the WebView can handle the lifeup scheme.

-If you want to ensure a consistent experience, you can use the product link effect in "Rensheng" and check "Use built-in browser" to open it.
+To ensure a consistent experience, you can use the product link effect in `LifeUp` and check "Use built-in browser" to open it.
 But due to security settings, this way only supports HTTPS links (not HTTP)

 **HTML**